inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/Report.md

 ## 1. DDPG

-<p align=justify>Deep Deterministic Policy Gradients (<b>DDPG</b>) is a policy gradients, model-free DRL method for continuous action spaces that learns off-policy to parameterize the deterministic target policy from an exploratory behaviour policy interacting with the environment. direction of gradients, critic bootstrapping etc.</p>
+<p align=justify>Deep Deterministic Policy Gradients (<b>DDPG</b>) is a policy gradients, model-free, off-policy DRL method for continuous action spaces.
+It learns from an exploratory behaviour policy to parameterize the deterministic target policy maximixing state-action values.
+The online policy interacts with the environment to generate batches of experience that accumulate state, action, reward, next_state and done info transitions in an experience replay buffer.
+The experiences are then sampled randomly from the buffer to perform mini-batch stochastic gradient ascent of the policy loss, which is equal to the expected Q-value (since our goal is to learn the policy that maximizes it).
+This Q-value is in turn estimated from a critic network that models the value function, is differentiable and is learned by performing stochastich gradient descent over the mean squared temporal-difference error (MSTDE).</p>

-· Description of Deep Deterministic Policy Gradients based on research paper + specific implementation of the code

 #### Policy Gradients: Actor-Critic

 · Actor-critic target deterministic policy through gradient ascent learns from exploration online algorithm